With all the discussion about a move away from lead shot in the next five years, here are the answers to questions about steel loads

-Steel shot proof is something different, and the mark includes a fleur de lis, which is a symbol similar to the Boy Scout badge.
+Steel proof is something different, and the mark includes a fleur de lis as described above.
 On multi-choke guns the choke tubes should also be stamped as being suitable for steel shot.

 In short, it is neither wise nor safe to shoot 3in steel magnums through a gun/ choke combination which is not proofed for such a load.